Ciro Nogueira Lima Filho

 Ciro Nogueira Lima Filho (born 21 November 1968) is a Brazilian lawyer, businessman, politician, and a member of the Progressistas (PP) party, of which he is the current president.
 He has represented Piauí in the Federal Senate since 2011.
-Previously, he was a Federal Deputy representing Piauí from 1995 to 2011.
+Previously, he was a federal deputy representing Piauí from 1995 to 2011.
 He is a member of Progressistas.

-Nogueira was the Chief of Staff of the Presidency of Jair Bolsonaro from August 2021 to December 2022.
+Nogueira was the chief of staff of the presidency of Jair Bolsonaro from August 2021 to December 2022.

 Personal life

 Nogueira was born on 21 November 1968, in Teresina, Piauí, to Ciro Nogueira Lima and Eliane e Silva Nogueira Lima.
-He holds a degree in law at the Pontifical Catholic University of Rio de Janeiro (PUC-RJ), having started his public life as the heir of a family with a long political tradition in Piauí: his paternal grandfather, Manuel Nogueira Lima, was appointed as the mayor of the municipality of Pedro II after the Brazilian Revolution of 1930, and his father was elected as a federal deputy for Piauí for two legislatures, in addition to other family members who entered politics.
+He holds a degree in law at the Pontifical Catholic University of Rio de Janeiro (PUC-RJ), having started his public life as the heir of a family with a long political tradition in Piauí: his paternal grandfather, Manuel Nogueira Lima, was appointed as the mayor of the municipality of Pedro II after the Revolution of 1930, and his father was elected as a federal deputy for Piauí for two legislatures, in addition to other family members who entered politics.
 His uncle Etevaldo Nogueira was elected federal deputy for the state of Ceará from 1986 to 1990.

 He was married with the federal deputy Iracema Portela and has two daughters with her.